 What’s up with all the dog waste in NYC?

 Speaking of Dog Walkers, they seem to be part of the problem.
 Court summons have had to be sent out to dog walkers who failed to remove dog waste.
-But they and dog owners both have part of the problem on them-- it’s simply a matter of dog walkers have many dogs and not always noticing their refuse amongst all the others, or ignoring it becuase they’d have so much to pick up otherwise.
-The city itself has cracked down on dog waste issues a lot, but the cannot seem to kick the problem.
-Signs, fines, and everything in between have been attempted to try and curb the waste left on the curb, but it continues to litter the sidewalks.
-Of course, New York is a huge city that has plenty of other problems on it’s side walks (from unlicensed street vendors to refuse being left everywhere to human waste), so it’s understandable that dog leavings aren’t the first thing on their mind.
+But dog walkers and dog owners are both to blame for the problem-- it’s simply a matter of dog walkers not always noticing their refuse amongst all the others, or ignoring it because they’d have so much to pick up otherwise.
+The city itself has made an effort to crack down on dog waste issues but cannot seem to kick the problem.
+Signs, fines, and everything in between have been used in an attempt to try and curb the waste left on the curb, but it continues to litter the sidewalks.
+Of course, New York is a huge city that has plenty of other issues on the streets (including unlicensed street vendors, overwhelming amounts of refuse, and even human waste), so it’s understandable that dog waste isn’t the first thing on their mind.
 But that doesn’t mean we have to like it!

-Sometimes, even local citizens have tried to take matters into their own hands.
-In early 2017, one resourceful citizen made home made signs and pasted them all around their local park (which had serious issues with dog waste) in an attempt to shame dog owners into picking up the waste they might otherwise leave behind.
-Gramercy Park is a lovely, private park, so it was sure to be the same people leaving these problems every day.
-While it’s hard to say if this had any effects in the long term, it likely helped at least a little while the signs were up-- or at least was cathartic for those who left the signs.
+At times, even local citizens tried to take matters into their own hands.
+In early 2017, one resourceful citizen crafted home made signs and posted them all around their local park (which had serious issues with dog waste) in an attempt to shame dog owners into picking up the waste they might otherwise leave behind.
+Gramercy Park is a lovely, private park, so it was certainly the same people being so irresponsible on the daily.
+While it’s difficult to say if progress was made in the long run, it likely helped at least a little while the signs were up-- or at least was cathartic for those who put up the signs.

-Sadly, as a local citizen there’s not much you can do (except for picking up your own dog’s waste, of course.)
-You can go guerilla warfare on inconsiderate dog owners like some others have done, but you can also just make sure to do the most you can-- and encourage your friends to, as well!
+Sadly, as a local citizen there’s not much you can do (except for picking up your own dog’s waste, of course).
+You can use guerrilla warfare against inconsiderate dog owners like some others have done, but you can also just make sure to do the most you can-- and encourage your friends to do so as well!
 Oh, and take this map-- it’s sure to help you avoid the most poop infested places in the city.
 If you live in one, you have our deepest condolences.